-There are many providers in France, all competing by offering better and better offers. -for example, Orange’s cheapest deal is 8 megabytes for 21 euros a month.
-With some companies, Orange amongst them, you may need to get a home phone line and internet combined package, but there are also options to for internet only bundles.
+There are many providers in France, all competing by offering better and better offers.
+For example, one of Orange’s cheapest deal is internet and calls for 16 euros a month.
+Some companies offer a home phone line and internet combined package, but there are also options to for internet only bundles.

 Many offers also have free installation, but watch out for minimum contract terms.
 Shop around for the best deal and if you are a student check if there is a special deal for you.
 You can also get cheaper phone calls from some providers.

 Once you have ADSL connection with one of these companies, you can also use WiFi.
 These companies provide many WiFi “hotspots” that are free for their subscribers.